garrettgsb/w8d4-design-with-flexbox/README.md

   - Contact
 * A search bar

-Once we have our content, we may even write up some markup to represent it:
+Once we have our content, we may even write some markup to represent it:

 ```
 <nav>